 If you need support accessing or using SafeZone, SafeGuarding can be contacted on +44 (0) 131 451 3500 or SafeGuarding@hw.ac.uk

-You should check-in when you arrive at the classroom, lab or office at the start of at least one taught session or appointment each week.
-You do not need to remain checked-in for the whole session.
-SafeZone will record the date, time and location where you check-in and check-out.
+You should check in for Tier 4 attendance purposes, during normal study hours, when you arrive at the classroom, lab or office at the start of at least one taught session or appointment each week.
+You do not need to remain checked in for the whole session.
+SafeZone will record the date, time and location where you check in and check out.

 PGR students can check-in and out during office hours (Monday – Friday) at their own office, desk, school research office or supervisor's office.

 Checking in from outside or residences, the sports centre and other non-academic buildings will not be counted for recording purposes.

 Check-ins and check-outs before 08:30, or after 17:30, or at any time on Saturday and Sunday will not be counted for attendance recording purposes (but will still be seen by Safeguarding Services for 'lone worker' safeguarding).